i-safronov/apex/README.md

 Event represents messages sent to the UI layer, intended to trigger specific actions in the interface, such as displaying notifications, opening dialogs, or showing pop-ups.
 Event is used to send immediate instructions from the Executor that require a visual response in the interface.
 Unlike State, which is persistently tracked, an Event is a one-time signal that is not retained.
 For instance, upon operation completion, the Executor can send an Event prompting the UI to display a success message or show an error if something went wrong.

 This architecture enables the separation of data and event handling logic from the user interface, making the code more structured, modular, and easier to test.
 Each element fulfills a clearly defined role: State stores data and state, Executor executes simple logic and is responsible for updating State, Effect delegates long-running processes, and Event manages the UI's response to events.

+### How to use the library?
+- An example of using the library can be found in the educational project, which is located at the link: [https://github.com/i-safronov/apex](https://github.com/i-safronov/apex/tree/main/app)
+- But if you want to study the work of the library in more detail, then I invite you to my post in Habr:

+### Done! 😎
+On this page you got acquainted with my architecture **Apex**, which I sincerely believe in and am confident that it will gain its popularity, and in this you can take a direct part by starting to use it and recommend it to colleagues and remember, everything is possible if you believe it❤️